Digital Economy Survey

-3) The household weights are calibrated so that the sum of the weights match province level household size demographic counts.
+3) The household weights are calibrated so that the sum of the weights matches province-level household size demographic counts.

-5) The person weights are calibrated so that the sum of the weights match demographic population counts at the province by age group by gender level.
-The weights are also calibrated to demographic counts for large Census Metropolitan Areas (CMAs).
+5) The person weights are calibrated so that the sum of the weights matches demographic population counts at the province by age group by gender level.
+The weights are also calibrated to demographic counts for large census metropolitan areas.

 Variance estimation is based on a resampling method called the bootstrap.

 While rigorous quality assurance mechanisms are applied at all stages of the statistical process, the validation and detailed review of data by statisticians is the ultimate verification of quality prior to release.
-Many validation measures were implemented, they include:
+Many validation measures were implemented, including:

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.